SQream/sqream_docs/reference/cli/metadata_server.rst

 In general, you should not need to run ``metadata_server`` manually, but it is sometimes useful for testing.

-This page serves as a reference for the options and parameters.

 Command Line Arguments
 ==================================